Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Craft beer lovers come together to raise a glass at the historic Maison de la Mutualité and discover a world of beer with tastings and master classes.
 This festival takes place in mid-June and is considered one of the most fun festivals.

-Witness the historic night of "Les Invalides" at the (Cour d'Honneur, Hotel des Invalides, 7th arrondissement) in a dazzling spectacle of light and sound.
+Witness the historic night of "Les Invalides" at the (Cour d'Honneur, Hotel des Invalides, 7th arrondissement) in a dazzling sound and light show.

-The Paris Pride Parade (called March des Fiertes LGBT) )has been held annually for forty-one years and with one million attendees annually.
+The Paris Pride Parade (called March des Fiertes LGBT) has been held annually for 41 years and has had one million attendees annually.
 It is also one of the largest Pride Parades in the world.
-Beginning at Place de la Concorde at 2 PM, the parade ends at 5 PM at Place de la Concorde, although, of course, the festivities continue well beyond this time.
+Beginning at Place de la Concorde at 2 p.m., the parade ends at 5 p.m. at Place de la Concorde, although, of course, the festivities continue well beyond that.
 You'll even see flags around some of Paris' landmarks.

-It's a celebration complete with free concerts, dancing and, of course, a giant parade.
+It's a full celebration with free concerts, dancing and, of course, a giant parade.
 To find out which day in June falls visit the official event site.

 Paris weather in June